 - Loan repayment: This consists of immediately repaying your student loan and any accumulated interest in full.
 Obviously, if you’ve gotten into default, you do not have that kind of money laying around.
 This option would be best for individuals with generous family members.

 - Loan rehabilitation: You can work with the U.S. Department of Education to develop an affordable payment plan for your federal loans based on your income.
-Then, you must voluntarily make at least nine payments on time.
+Then, you must voluntarily make at least nine on-time payments within a period of ten months.
 If your loan was released to a collection agency, the agency must sell the loan back to a lender, who becomes the payee.
-Once you’ve made consecutive on-time payments, your loan will no longer be in default.
+Once you’ve made the payments, your loan will no longer be in default and you’ll regain eligibility for federal student aid, deferment, forbearance, and your choice of loan repayment plants.
+If you default on your loans again, you will no longer have the opportunity for loan rehabilitation.

 The consequences of defaulting on a loan are long-lasting.